kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 ```bash
 kubectl get pods pod-httpd -o yaml
 ```

+Also notice that I specified the pod's name in the command.
+That's to tell kubectl to only retrieve info for that one pod.

 Another command that gives a lot of info is the describe command: